bxxf/supertools/README.md

 6. Your tools execute locally with full access to your systems
 7. Results flow back to the sandbox, code continues executing
 8. Final output returns in the expected SDK response format

+> **Note:** The Relay Server runs inside the pre-built `supertools-bun` E2B template.
+The Relay Client is included in the `@supertools-ai/core` package and runs on your host.

 **Security:**
 - LLM-generated code runs in isolated cloud containers